The FWC Unit at GFA was established in 2018. GFA is currently implementing the following Framework Contracts.

 - Target Groups and Project-Affected People assessment (ATG-PAP)

-In the following six sectors: water, energy, transport, health, education and peace building, crisis prevention and promotion of social coherence.
+They include six sectors: water, energy, transport, health, education and peace building, crisis prevention and promotion of social coherence.

-3. Institutional analysis of designated project executing agencies (PEA)
+3. Institutional analysis of designated Project Executing Agencies (PEA)

 4. Peace and Conflict Assessment (PCA)

 The Peace and Conflict Assessment ensures that future projects and programs are designed and implemented with due consideration of underlying conflict factors, and follow the “do-not-harm” principle.
 It is systematic research, focusing on a specific region or theme, and it is closely linked to the Analysis of Target Group and Project Affected people (ATG-PAP).
 The assessment analyses the conflict drivers and their impact on the achievement of the project or program goals, and serves as a monitoring tool for prompt alignment with the project or program’s logic.

 5. Analysis of Target Groups and Project-Affected People (ATG-PAP)

 The ATG-PAP analysis aims to identify and describe potential beneficiaries, analyze development constraints and opportunities, and develop strategies to maximize potential and mitigate negative impacts.
 It should be built on findings from the other modules and is based on participation and ownership of the respected target group.